 - Electrophoresis could not be carried out on the protein isolates to determine their molecular weights due to the unavailability of the test kit for their determinations.
 Future studies should consider the molecular weights determinations. - 2.
-The temperature of 150 °C and time of 25 min for baking cakes formulated with eggs was what was used to bake the cakes formulated with protein isolates.
+The temperature of 150 ^oC and time of 25 min for baking cakes formulated with eggs was what was used to bake the cakes formulated with protein isolates.
 Probably the temperature and time for baking cakes formulated with protein isolates have different baking conditions and this perhaps contributed to the poor sensory characteristics of cakes formulated using the protein isolates.
 Future studies should consider varying temperatures and times to establish the optimum temperature and time for baking cakes formulated with Bambara protein isolates.

-This may probably improve their sensory properties.
+This may probably improve their sensory properties. - 3.
+The high foaming properties of the modified Bambara groundnut protein isolates could be explored so as to be used in place of eggs in foods requiring high foaming like cakes, ice creams and bread.